lblod/resource-label-service/README.md

 ### DB information

-For this service to work we need to have the data we want about the uris in our database, this microservice reads the properties `rdfs:label` and `rdfs:comment` of the uris specified, `rdfs` being `<http://www.w3.org/2000/01/rdf-schema#>`.
+For this service to work we need to have the data we want about the uris in our triplestore, this microservice reads the properties `rdfs:label` and `rdfs:comment` of the uris specified, `rdfs` being `<http://www.w3.org/2000/01/rdf-schema#>`.
 The information must also be on the language the user queries, by default the language queried is `nl`.
-An example of a term in the database is
+An example of a term in the triplestore is

 ```
 <http://data.vlaanderen.be/ns/mandaat#Fractie> a owl:Class ;
   rdfs:label "Parliamentary Group"@en,